CookiesNCream/h5ht/README.md

-# h5bt
+# HTML5 Bootstrap Template

-HTML5 Bootstrap Template
+Brings together web development capabilities and places them in one template.

 # Motivation